JustinMckee/heroku-mongo-express-angular-node-starter/README.md

 ## Heroku Provision a MongoDB

-We’ll use the mLab add-on, a fully managed MongoDB service, to easily provision a new MongoDB database.
-You will need to verify your account and enter a credit card to create it.
+We’ll use the mLab add-on, a fully managed MongoDB service, to easily provision a new MongoDB database. *You will need to verify your account* and enter a credit card to create it.
+Otherwise your app will fail.

 **bash**
 $ heroku addons:create mongolab

-The database connection URI is stored as a config var. (process.env.MONGODB_URI)
+The database connection URI is automatically generated and stored as a config var (MONGODB_URI).
+It is used in ./server.js.
+Verify but do not change this variable at your Heroku Dashboard -> your-app-name -> Settings

 ## Connect MongoDB and the app server using the Node.js driver **included**

-We'll use the official Node.js driver
+We'll use the official Node.js driver.

+Note: Another option is to use an object document mapper called Mongoose that wraps the Node.js driver (similar to a SQL ORM)

 **bash**
 $ touch server.js

-Note: Another option is to use an object document mapper called Mongoose that wraps the Node.js driver (similar to a SQL ORM)